Floorp-Projects/Floorp/security/nss/doc/rst/releases/index.rst

 .. container::

-   Changes in 3.81 included in this release:
+   Changes in 3.82 included in this release:

-   - Bug 1762831: Enable aarch64 hardware crypto support on OpenBSD.
+   - Bug 1330271 - check for null template in sec_asn1{d,e}_push_state
-   - Bug 1775359 - make NSS_SecureMemcmp 0/1 valued.
+   - Bug 1735925 - QuickDER: Forbid NULL tags with non-zero length
-   - Bug 1779285: Add no_application_protocol alert handler and test client error code is set.
-   - Bug 1777672 - Gracefully handle null nickname in CERT_GetCertNicknameWithValidity.
+   - Bug 1784724 - Initialize local variables in TlsConnectTestBase::ConnectAndCheckCipherSuite
+   - Bug 1784191 - Cast the result of GetProcAddress
+   - Bug 1681099 - pk11wrap: Tighten certificate lookup based on PKCS #11 URI